SzajnaGitHub/Todo-list/README.md

 - RxJava is very powerfull tool when data needs to be transformed or filtered, which was not needed in this example so I should use Coroutines which are much cleaner.

+## PROS
 - If I had to write the application again I would turn off Firestore persistence and create Room database for caching.
 Then i would build RemoteMediator in which Room would be the source of truth and Firestore would be threated as a Backend Service.
 What would be the resault of this?
-+ Lower costs because users can edit single item multiple times (I would send to firebase only latest changes)
+- Lower costs because users can edit single item multiple times (I would send to firebase only latest changes)
-+ Better offline support
+- Better offline support
 + Better refresh system
 + Better migration in case of changing Firestore to for example Backend Service.

+## CONS
 - Writing second cache system when Firebase already created one.

 Tests: